Amankumar598/CODTECH-task2/README.md

+#### Name: Aman kumar
+#### Company: CODTECH IT SOLUTIONS
+#### ID: CT6WDS2327
+#### Domain: Web developer
+#### Duration: Nov to Dec 2024

+# Overview of the Project

-##To-Do Web Application
+## To-Do Web Application

-A simple and user-friendly To-Do Web Application that helps you organize tasks efficiently and boost productivity.
+- A simple and user-friendly To-Do Web Application that helps you organize tasks efficiently and boost productivity.
 This project is built with [relevant technologies/languages], providing a seamless interface for task management.

-##Features
+## Features

-Add Tasks: Easily create new tasks with a title and optional details.
+- Add Tasks: Easily create new tasks with a title and optional details.

-Edit Tasks: Update task information directly.
+- Edit Tasks: Update task information directly.

-Mark as Complete: Track progress by marking tasks as complete.
+- Mark as Complete: Track progress by marking tasks as complete.

-Delete Tasks: Remove unnecessary tasks.
+- Delete Tasks: Remove unnecessary tasks.

-Persistent Storage: Tasks are saved for future sessions.
+- Persistent Storage: Tasks are saved for future sessions.

-Responsive Design: Optimized for both desktop and mobile devices.
+- Responsive Design: Optimized for both desktop and mobile devices.

-##Technologies Used
+## Technologies Used

-Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript

-##Usage
+## Usage

-Open the application in your browser.
+- Open the application in your browser.

-Use the input field to add new tasks.
+- Use the input field to add new tasks.

-Click on a task to edit or mark it as complete.
+- Click on a task to edit or mark it as complete.

-Delete tasks as needed to keep your list organized.
+- Delete tasks as needed to keep your list organized.

-##Contact
+## Contact

 If you have any questions or suggestions, feel free to reach out:

-Author: Aman Kumar
+- Author: Aman Kumar

-GitHub: Amankumar598
+- GitHub: Amankumar598

-Email: aman730x@gmail.com
+- Email: aman730x@gmail.com